ssp-data/gitops-flux-pipeline-showcase/README.md

-# Flux Infrastructure Example
+# GitOps Infrastructure with Flux CD, Kestra, and CI/CD Pipelines

 This repository contains a GitOps infrastructure setup using Flux CD to manage Kubernetes applications and resources.
+It's a GitOps infrastructure example using Kestra workflows, and Liquibase migrations with complete CI/CD pipeline implementation.

 ## Overview